khgiddon/khgiddon.github.io/_posts/2023-10-21-bill-simmons-death-probability.md

 We also must decide whether we care about dying while Bill himself is speaking, or whether dying while one of his guests or cohosts is speaking also counts.
 I believe the spirit of the original question is about Bill Simmons himself, so we'll go with that.

-The percentange of time in a year that a user spends listening to the podcast requires the following assumptions:
+The percentage of time in a year that a user spends listening to the podcast requires the following assumptions:

 - Assumption: Simmons releases a podcast 2–3 times per week, or 12 times per month / 144 times per year, including the *Bill Simmons Podcast* and its previous iterations and as a host on *The Rewatchables* podcast.
 - Assumption: The average length of these podcasts is 93 minutes—this assumption is based on the measured length of the ten month-to-date October episodes.
 (This length is true recently but might not be true for early iterations of the podcast like the _BS Report_, but we'll go with it throughout time.
 Measuring  the October lengths only also doesn't take into account any variation in average episode lengths due to seasonality.)
 We'll also ignore the length of ad reads (which on Spotify aren't typically included in the episode lengths), even though it is Simmons usually speaking during the ad reads.
 The thought of dying while listening to Bill read an ad for SimpliSafe is too depressing to pursue further.
 We'll also ignore Bill's cancelled [HBO show](https://youtube.com/watch?v=y1dGNbtHdV8&ab_channel=HBO), because I don't know in that case if we can safely assume that listening and death are independent.